source-saraiva/easyinstall/README.md

   * **BIND9 Server** (DNS)
   * *(More options coming soon!)*
 * ⚙️ Clean, modular, and easily extensible script base
-* 🧪 Compatible with Debian-based and RHEL-based systems
+* 🧪 Compatible with RHEL-based and in the future Debian-based systems
 * 🧑‍💻 Ideal for sysadmins, students, and IT teams in labs or production environments

 ## 📋 Usage Example